mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

     + Frequent 1-1s
 	+ Up to this point, new starters should not have had to care about politics/deadlines/other corporate stuff.
 Start to introduce it now.
 	+ (flipside of the above) Start to widen their network outside of co-located teams.
 	+ Training/learning needs identified.
-Show O'Reilly bookshelf, find external courses/MOOCs if necessary.
+Show O'Reilly bookshelf, find external courses/MOOCs if desired.
   - **First year**
     + Weekly 1-1s
 	+ They have worked on several different teams